How To Apply

 Applicants apply through the Postdoctoral Application Support Service (PASS), and must participate in the Match selection process.

 2) Applications will be considered from graduates or senior dental students of dental schools accredited by the Council on Dental Education of the American Dental Association.
 Applicants must be U.S. citizens or permanent residents and be eligible for dental licensure in the N.Y.S and the U.S. to be considered for both the 48 and the 72 months OMFS-MD programs.
-IMPORTANT- PLEASE READ: Admissions Requirements for 72-Month Program.
+IMPORTANT- PLEASE READ the following: Admissions Requirements and Curriculum for 72-Month Program.

 3) Applicants assume full responsibility for submitting the required materials to PASS before September 15th